Provincial Nominee Programs (PNPs)

 You have to pass a medical exam and get a police check (certificate).
 Everyone must have these checks, no matter where you plan to live in Canada. - Complete your Permanent Residence

-Once you are approved by IRCC, you can complete your permanent residence landing in Canada.
+Once IRCC approves you, you can complete your permanent residence landing in Canada.

 Nominations are often limited to people who have connections within the province or territory.
 If you’re applying from school or work experience, there is a higher chance of receiving your nomination!